 Can I refinance my mortgage if I am in forbearance?

-Mortgage refinancing rates recently hit a record low due to the pandemic, and these low rates make the idea of refinancing attractive to some homeowners — including the ones who have been taking advantage of mortgage forbearance.
+Mortgage refinancing rates recently hit historical lows due to the pandemic, and these low rates make the idea of refinancing attractive to some homeowners — including the ones who have been taking advantage of mortgage forbearance.

 Under normal circumstances, lenders would immediately disqualify refinance applicants who had recently been in forbearance.
 Under the new FHFA rules, however, borrowers who’ve requested forbearance will remain eligible for refinancing options — as long as they remain current on their loan payments after the forbearance time frame has ended.